Stability Verification of Neural Network Controllers using Mixed-Integer Programming: Stability Verification of Approximate MPC

-A standard approach in robust optimization would be to dualize the max problem.
-Unfortunately, this leads to an optimization problem with a bilinear term in the objective, which can not be easily linearized.
-Empirically, we found that the resulting optimization problem is almost impossible to solve.
+The standard approach in robust optimization to simplify the min-max problem~\eqref{eq:min_max} would be to dualize the inner maximization problem.
+Unfortunately, this leads to a minimization problem with a bilinear term in the objective function, which can not be easily linearized.
+The resulting minimization problem is almost impossible to solve with a branch and bound algorithm.
+Instead, we reformulate \eqref{eq:min_max} as the bilevel program